 Representations and Warranties:

 EPMI makes no representations that the Capacity sold hereunder meets regulatory standards, standards of accreditation or other standards or definitions promulgated by any NERC region, NEPOOL or any other organization, or that the Capacity will be available for any purpose, use or accreditation.
-On the date of the Transaction and on each subsequent date that Energy is called, each Party represents and warrants to the other Party that it is a producer, processor, commercial user of, or merchant handling the energy which is the subject of the Transaction or the products or byproducts thereof, and is entering into the Transaction solely for purposes related to its business as such.
+On the date of the Transaction and on each subsequent date that Energy is called, each Party represents and warrants to the other Party that it is a producer, processor, commercial user of, or merchant handling the Energy which is the subject of the Transaction or the products or byproducts thereof, and is entering into the Transaction solely for purposes related to its business as such.

 Term: